 Chest freezers have the condenser wrapped around the outside of the case.

-- The outside white surface is actually acting as the condenser to remove heat from the inside.
+The outside case surface is actually acting as the condenser to remove heat from the inside of the freezer.

 Upright freezers will also be warm on the outside.

-- Heaters are placed in the case to keep it warm enough not to "sweat" during humid days.
-This can cause the case to feel hot, and is considered normal.
+Heaters are placed in the case to keep it warm enough not to "sweat" during humid days.
+This can cause the case to feel warm, even hot, and is considered normal.

 It is important to allow proper air circulation around freezers:

-- Most Upright and Chest freezers require 3" on the top and all sides.
+Most Upright and Chest freezers require a 3" air clearance on the top and all sides.

-- Consult the freezer Owner's Manual or Installation Instructions for the proper clearances for your model.
+Consult the freezer Owner's Manual or Installation Instructions for the proper air clearances for your model.